 My musical story is my continual search to find new ways to communicate through music with audiences, and to expand my desire for artistic musical growth.
 Early in my career, I performed in numerous orchestras and chamber music ensembles across Ontario.
 Whether performing cello for a classical recital or playing any instrument I can get my hands on in a rock band, I create no musical borders.
 My philosophy on music is simple in that I'm constantly exploring the possibilities of all musical forms and styles.

-Musically speaking, I'm a late bloomer.
-In the span of 25 years, I've studied music under some of the best teachers, and have shared the stage with some of Canada’s most talented musicians and ensembles such as the Sudbury Symphony, the North Bay Symphony, the Sault St Marie Symphony, and the Ottawa Symphony Orchestra.
+In the span of 25 years, I've studied music under some of the best teachers, and have shared the stage with some of Canada’s most talented classical musicians and ensembles such as the Sudbury Symphony, the North Bay Symphony, the Sault St Marie Symphony, and the Ottawa Symphony Orchestra.

 In 1997, I completed a music performance diploma in Classical guitar, studying under the direction of Philip Candelaria, and Metro Kozak.
 I then decided to further my studies in music and in 2001 I completed my Bachelor of Music in Cello Performance at the University of Ottawa, studying under the direction of Donald Whitton.
 During my undergraduate music studies, I also attended cello master classes with such cellists as Yo-Yo Ma and Paul Katz.

 In 2002, I completed my Bachelor of Education, and currently hold the position of String Music Director at Alta Vista School in Ottawa where I teach String Ensemble, Ukulele, and African Drumming to grades 1 through 8.

 As a native of Midland, Ontario, I've spent the last 25 years in Ottawa, Ontario.
 Much of my expertise in string teaching and performance is evident in my work as a teacher and performer with the City of Ottawa, the Suzuki String School, and the Ottawa Carleton District School Board.